-How much does it cost to install a water heater?
+How much does it cost to install tankless electric water heaters?

-Storage water heaters generally cost less initially.
 According to Angie's List, the average electric tankless water heater costs $1,063 for the unit and a full eight to 10 hours to install.
-Our MODEL 3 Water Heater retails for $699.
+(Our MODEL 3 Water Heater retails for $899.)
 Comparatively, electric storage water tanks average $750 and will take a professional two to three hours to install it.

 It is also important to keep in mind that due to the metal heating elements inside, both storage water heaters and tankless models should be serviced and cleaned annually, and that annual maintenance will cost about the same for both of them.
 However, one exception does exist — Heatworks water heaters use graphite electrodes in place of traditional metal heating elements so no annual maintenance is required.
 Read more about the technology here.